Enacted: November 2, 2012 / Revised: July 11, 2023

 7. The Editorial and Peer Review Process

-As a general rule, the receipt of a manuscript will be acknowledged within 2 weeks of submission; authors will be provided with a manuscript reference number for future correspondence.
+As a general rule, the receipt of a manuscript will be acknowledged within 2 to 4 weeks of submission; authors will be provided with a manuscript reference number for future correspondence.
 If an acknowledgment is not received in a reasonable period of time, the author should contact the Editorial Office.

 Submissions are reviewed by the Editorial Office to ensure that it contains all parts.
 Submissions will be rejected if the author has not supplied all the material and documents as outlined in these author instructions.